 Electric bikes and scooters are surging in popularity across Florida, but with increased use comes greater risk.

-Auto club Triple-A found that hospitals are reporting a sharp rise in injuries, often involving high speeds, lack of helmets and disregard for traffic laws.
+AAA-The Auto Club Group found that hospitals are reporting a sharp rise in injuries, often involving high speeds, lack of helmets and disregard for traffic laws.

 READ MORE: Bicyclist killed on causeway raises e-bike safety concerns